Gozleme | Turkish Spinach and Feta Flatbread

 • Cook on medium heat until golden brown and then flip to the other side.
 Before flipping, brush this side with oil as well.

-• Cook on both the side until golden brown.
+• Cook on both sides until golden brown.
 Make sure that the heat is on low to medium to allow the Turkish spinach Flatbread to cook all the way through.
-If cooked in high heat, the outside will cook quicker and the interior will still remain very doughy.
+If cooked at high heat, the outside will cook quicker, and the interior will remain very doughy.

 • Slice into 2 or 4 pieces and serve warm.